loderer/jfx4matlab/doc/MultipleScenes/MultipleScenes.md

 ![The application after clicking on the button "open scene in this window".](SampleApplication_III.png)

 The sources of this example are available [here](../../samples/MultipleScenes).
-To run the example you have to check out the whole repository!
+To run the example, you have to check out the whole repository!
 The structure of the folders must not be changed!